 Would you be willing to get your hands dirty on a farm, if it meant that you got free accommodation, food and a chance to see your chosen destination from a perspective that not many tourists get to experience?
 WWOOF stands for Willing Workers On Organic Farms (or World Wide Opportunities on Organic Farms) and it is program where you can volunteer on a farm in exchange for your room and board.

 You will usually be expected to work around 4-6 hours per day, but the arrangement and the particular tasks will depend on the specific arrangement you have made with your host family.
-You will live in their home and eat meals with them, offering a great opportunity to find out what daily life is like in your destination.
+You’ll live in their home and eat meals with them, offering a great opportunity to find out what daily life is like in your destination.
 Unless you go on trips in to the city, buy souvenirs or have other expenses, a WWOOFing adventure should cost you nothing except for your flight, making a great option for long term travel on a small budget.

 There are over 100 countries to choose from in the program, from New Zealand to Argentina to France and Scotland.
 Providing you are fit and well enough to work for 4-6 hours per day – there is no upper age limit for WWOOFing.
 Many farmers welcome the maturity older WWOOFers bring, especially if you have some farming experience.